scarton/Xml2JsonNifi/README.md

-# HTMLCleanerNiFi
+# XmlToJson
-A NiFi processor to convert HTML into well-formed XML using the HTML Cleaner Java tool from http://htmlcleaner.sourceforge.net/
+A NiFi processor to convert XML into a valid JSON Object the org.json api

 The compiled NAR file is in the root directory of this project and should be downloaded separately/directly if that's all you need.